Photo Credit: Keith Kanoti, Maine Forest Service, Bugwood.org

 Ripe seed cones

-One or more ripe, female seed cones are visible on the plant.
-For Pinus resinosa, a seed cone is considered ripe when it has turned brown and the scales have begun to spread apart to expose the seeds inside.
+One or more ripe seed cones (female strobili) are visible on the plant.
+For Pinus resinosa, a seed cone is considered ripe when it has turned brown and the scales have begun to spread apart to expose the winged seeds inside.
 Do not include empty cones that have already dropped all of their seeds.

 More...